HingOng/HingOng.github.io/_portfolio/portfolio-3.md

 Motivation
 ====

-Representing subgrid-scale convective processes in atmospheric models presents unique challenges.
-Existing models often rely on local compensation of convective mass flux within a grid cell, a practice sensitive to grid resolution.
+Representing convective processes is essential to weather and climate predictions.
+Existing large-scale atmospheric models often rely on local compensation of convective mass flux within a grid cell, a practice sensitive to grid resolution.

 Modeling approaches
 ====